 - The Buyer can request that the Seller credit Buyer a certain amount for certain repairs.
 The benefit to this is that the Seller can have the work completed by their own repair people.
 Keep in mind that credits need to be disclosed to Buyer’s lender.

 - Another approach is that the Buyer may request that Seller reduce the purchase price of the home for the repairs.

-- -OR- the buyer can request that the Seller repair certain items that came up on the home inspection report.
+- -OR- the buyer can request that the Seller repair certain items that arose on the home inspection report.
 Safety items such as electrical should be addressed.
 Additionally, the buyer can require that the repairs be completed by Licensed Contractors.
 And asking for a receipt of the work that is completed is beneficial to ensure it was done properly.

 Keep in mind it is a negotiation.
 A Seller may agree to credit the Buyer $500 or $1,000 for the repairs, and nothing more.
 Or the Seller may not agree to ANY of the requests.
 It is important to be realistic on a Request for Repair, as the Seller can easily get offended.
 I have had an experience where the buyer asked for EVERY ITEM on the Home Inspection report, and needless to say, the Seller was not in agreement.

 A home inspection is a very important step in the home buying process.
 A buyer should always consult with their Realtor and ask for a home inspection.
 Even if a buyer is trying to save money in the home buying process, a home inspection is money well spent, as a buyer will have knowledge about the general systems and condition of the home.
 Remember that the home inspection may uncover material defects in the home, and it is important to be objective when purchasing a home.
 A buyer doesn’t want to purchase a money pit!